 - 3. Is road rage a criminal offense in California?

-1. Can the DMV suspend a driver’s license for road rage?
+1. Can the court suspend my driver’s license for road rage?

-The DMV can suspend a motorist’s driver’s license for road rage, per 13210 CVC.
+The court can suspend your driver’s license for road rage, per 13210 CVC.

 This suspension can be for: